 - Participate in Shaping the Token Taxonomy Framework

-Token Taxonomy Initiative members include Accenture, Adhara, Banco Santander, Blockchain Research Institute, Clearmatics, ConsenSys, Digital Asset, Envision Blockchain, EY, Hedera Hashgraph, IBM, Intel, ioBuilders, Itau, J.P.
+Token Taxonomy Consortium members include Accenture, Adhara, Banco Santander, Blockchain Research Institute, Clearmatics, ConsenSys, Digital Asset, Envision Blockchain, EY, Hedera Hashgraph, IBM, Intel, ioBuilders, Itau, J.P.
 Morgan, Komgo, Microsoft, R3, and Web3 Labs, among others.
 Supported by taxonomy documentation and a set of tools that facilitate token definition workshops that contribute to a shared GitHub repository, the framework enables businesses to develop a clear definition and scope of the token concept, including use cases, taxonomy and terminology, and a specification neutral to the underlying technology – whether or not the token is hosted on a blockchain platform.

 “Whether it’s a ticket, supply chain documents, stocks, property titles, loyalty points, or other as-yet unthought-of blockchain-based products and services, token use should be able to flow across platforms.
 If we want to take full advantage of what collaborative platforms have to offer, cross-platform transactions have to be able to communicate with one another.
-Standards are where that starts, and this Framework makes unlocking the untapped potential of tokens on the blockchain possible,” said Marley Gray, chair of the Token Taxonomy Initiative, EEA Board member and principal architect, Microsoft.
+Standards are where that starts, and this Framework makes unlocking the untapped potential of tokens on the blockchain possible,” said Marley Gray, chair of the Token Taxonomy Consortium, EEA Board member and principal architect, Microsoft.

 Companies and organizations are spending a lot of time trying to determine how best to tokenize products and services, especially identifying the shared properties and desired behavior sets needed for implementation on existing blockchain platforms.
 Using the framework, businesspeople can describe a token that completely services their business requirements, while developers can see the types of backend requirements needed to standardize the token across different blockchain networks.
 The resulting token specification is a readable document that anyone can understand and download for documentation or education.